biobakery/kneaddata/doc/UserManual.md

 end reads.
 KneadData uses either Bowtie2 (default) or BMTagger to identify the contaminant reads.

-A note on outputs: KneadData by default outputs new FASTQ files containing only non-contaminant reads, and new FASTQ files containing only the contaminant reads.

-When using BMTagger, the default output is a *list* of contaminant reads.
-It can also output new FASTQ files containing only the non-contaminant reads, with the contaminant reads removed.
-This feature can be enabled by using the `-x` or the `--extract` flag.

 #### Single End

 To run KneadData in single end mode, run